Text by CLOT Magazine

-In the wake of Charles Darwin work on plants at the end of the 19th century, numerous stories of monster plants and other botanical wonders got into the cultural consciousness mixing it with a more scientific mindset.
+In the wake of Charles Darwin’s work on plants at the end of the 19th century, numerous stories of monster plants and other botanical wonders got into the cultural consciousness mixing it with a more scientific mindset.
 Given their pervasiveness in our histories and imaginaries, it is no surprise that plants are incredibly prominent in science fiction novels, films, TV series, video games and graphic fiction.

 With the cult film Silent Running in mind, 30drop invited Dr Meritxell Rosell to develop the conceptual aspect of the project.
-Inspired by the astrobiology works of pioneering bioartist Joe Davies, and a degree in Biological Sciences and PhD In Molecular Biology and Biochemistry, it was easy for Rosell to let imagination run free and speculate about unorthodox scenarios.
+Inspired by the astrobiology works of pioneering bioartist Joe Davies, a degree in Biological Sciences and a PhD In Molecular Biology and Biochemistry, it was easy for Rosell to let imagination run free and speculate about unorthodox scenarios.

-Life as we know it is based on carbon and developed under very specific environmental conditions, while largely adapting to its changes through evolution.
-But if f some plant forms found their way to distant planets, maybe other combinations could be possible and therefore other forms of life also possible too.
+Life as we know it is based on carbon and developed under very specific environmental conditions while largely adapting to its changes through evolution.
+But if f some plant forms found their way to distant planets, maybe other combinations could be possible and, therefore, other forms of life also possible too.
 As in a Space garden that went awry, plant life could become something much more complex, developing into intelligent beings if the necessary conditions and combinations were given to do so.

 The album aims to portray hypothetical and alternative molecular combinations in the form of songs.
-30drop shared that in terms of music, his idea was to capture an evolution that went from the simplest to the most complex (a node to biological evolution) and capturing the idea of interconnected beings creating a planetary mind.
+30drop shared that in terms of music, his idea was to capture an evolution that went from the simplest to the most complex (a node to biological evolution) and capture the idea of interconnected beings creating a planetary mind.
 Exposed to different chemical elements, gravitational and environmental conditions, dormant genes and signalling pathways are activated and weirdly combined.

 Ursula K Le Guin wrote that we all have forests in our minds.
 Forests unexplored, unending.
 Each of us gets lost in the forest, every night, alone.
 Almost like a state of mind, this album unfolds in uncanny ways, sonically and metaphysically.
-Similarly to Le Guin’s forests, while getting lost in our cosmological consciousness, one cannot help do but wonder whether this is real or just a mirage in a dream, a sinuous reminder of Tarkovsky’s oniric imaginations.
+Similarly to Le Guin’s forests, while getting lost in our cosmological consciousness, one cannot help do but wonder whether this is real or just a mirage in a dream, a sinuous reminder of Tarkovsky’s oniric imagination.